RT-LOC/docs/docs/manager/cxRTLS_fwup.md

 The name of the file doesn't matter.
 You can drag in any type (tag, anchor, listener, ...) of firmware into this directory, the manager will recognize the type.
 ![fwup_import1](./img/cxRTLS/fwup_import_1.png)

-After doing this, press _'Search Bin'_ in the lower left corner of the screen.
+After doing this, press _'Search Bin'_ in the lower left corner of the _'Deca Firmwarefiles'_ panel.
 ![fwup_import2](./img/cxRTLS/fwup_import_2.png)

 Upon pressing the button, the firmwares will be imported in the system.
 You can verify the details in the _'Firmwarefiles'_ panel.